-Six important factors to consider when developing a product range:
+Here are six important factors to consider when developing a product range:

-An overview of styles: fulfils the overarching theme of the collection and in keeping with your brand aesthetics.
+- An overview of styles: Fulfils the overarching theme of the collection and in keeping with your brand aesthetics.

-Assortment mix: ensures that the right category mix and variants meet sales forecast or OTB plan (open-to-buy), while staying relevant for the season and in the market.
+- Assortment mix: Ensures that the right category mix and variants meet sales forecast or OTB plan (open-to-buy) while staying relevant for the season and in the market.

-Material composition: informs seasonality relevance and determines the cost of goods.
+- Material composition: Informs seasonality relevance and determines the cost of goods.

-Selling price: justifies the pricing architecture that optimises profit margin while meeting consumer demands and remaining competitive in the market.
+- Selling price: Justifies the pricing architecture that optimises profit margin while meeting consumer demands and remaining competitive in the market.

-Production lead time/delivery time: accounts for newness launch phasing and seasonality.
+- Production lead time/Delivery time: Accounts for newness launch phasing and seasonality.

 Most merchandisers would utilise a spreadsheet template to create the range plan which includes preset formula in the cells to calculate intake margin.

 To arrive at the optimal number of SKUs for the new season, you will need to account for fashionability contribution between Core versus Seasonal SKUs, as well as to consider repeating existing bestsellers with seasonality relevance.

-Key information to include in a range plan
+Key Information to Include in a Range Plan